spacemeshos/testnet-guide/ffnet.md

 You can also request some Smesh from the ffnet tap by copying and pasting your account address from your wallet screen into the [ffnet discord channel](https://discord.gg/KyyQKst).
 This should allow you to execute Smesh transactions before getting your first reward.

+## Peeking Under the Hood
+The logs of the full node managed by the app are saved as `spacemesh-log.txt` in your documents folder.

 ## Helping us to improve Spacemesh
 You can help us to improve Spacemesh by reporting any bug or issue you come across while using the App.
 Learn how to [submit a bug report](issues).
+When submitting report - please always atatch your log file.

 ## How long will this net run?
 Until we soft launch the open Spacemesh testnet.
+Likely around 2-3 weeks.

 ## How do I give feedback or get help?
 Use the [ffnet discord channel](https://discord.gg/KyyQKst).

+## Known Major Issues
+### Things we are working on for the first major app update
+- Slow transaction confirmation time - we only report the `confirm` state but not the `approved` state, therefore it will take up to 30 minutes for pending transactions to show as confirmed instead of 5-12 minutes.
+- Insufficient node statuses display in the smeshing tab.
+We plan to display node sync and network status in this tab so users can tell what their node is doing.